jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 ## Design Principles

 1. We want a simple authentication and authorization mental model that developers are already familiar with.
-2. For authentication, we want to create and maintain our own JWT tokens (transparent or opaque), irrespective of how the user is actually authenticated, be that through Credentials, HMAC, or even SSO with 3rd parties (e.g., Google, Microsoft etc.).
-At the end of the day, our token is the authority in the entire system.
+2. For authentication, we want to create and maintain our own JWT tokens (transparent or opaque), irrespective of how the user is actually authenticated, be that through Credentials, HMAC, or SSO with 3rd parties (e.g., Google, Microsoft etc.) or even through OAuth2 or Open ID Connect.
+At the end of the day, our token is the authority across the entire system, and gives access to other 3rd party tokens.
-3. We want to store only the bare necessary claims in a JWT token, that have short lifetimes (with longer-lived refresh tokens), to minimize these tokens get out of sync when roles/permissions change for any particular end user of the system.
+3. We want to store only the bare necessary claims in a JWT token, that have short lifetimes (with longer-lived refresh tokens), to minimize these tokens getting out of sync when roles/permissions change for any particular end user of the system.
+Ideally we would not have any volatile data in the token claims at all.
 4. We want Authorization to be discoverable and well-defined (not too many options), but also extensible (add your own options)
 5. We want to layer several authorization schemes overlaid on each other. e.g. Role-based (RBAC), Feature-based and feature flags.
 6. We want it to be declarative and seamlessly integrated (and tooled) along with the other patterns we are introducing, particularly in the API declarations.
-7. Since roles and permissions can quickly get out of hand in many systems, we will want to avoid defining fine-grained permissions that could end up bloating tokens.
+7. Since roles and permissions can quickly get out of hand in many systems (as they get more granular), we will want to avoid defining fine-grained permissions that could end up bloating JWT tokens.
 Initially, we won't be managing tokens centrally, but that can change in the long run.
-8. We are offering credential-based authentication (username + password) as a starting point, and encourage the adoption of 3rd party integrations later as the product finds success (e.g. Auth0, Okta, IdentityServer, etc.).
+8. We are offering credential-based authentication (username + password) as a starting point, and encourage the adoption of 3rd party integrations later as the product finds success (e.g. with Auth0, Okta, IdentityServer, KeyCloak etc.).
+Thus, swapping out the built-in adapters with others for 3rd parties is essential.

 ## Implementation

-We are using and configuring standard Microsoft AP.NET authentication and authorization mechanisms to implement both authentication and authorization, and to keep close to that familiar model for most ASPNET developers.
+We are using the standard Microsoft ASPNET authentication and authorization mechanisms to implement both authentication and authorization, and to keep close to that familiar configuration model for most ASPNET developers.

-For Authentication schemes, we are initially supporting Password Credentials, HMAC, and API Key.
+For Authentication schemes, we are initially supporting Password Credentials, HMAC, API Key, and SSO with 3rd parties.
 Others can be added as needed. (i.e. to support various webhook callbacks from 3rd party systems).

+We have provided all the APIs necessary to describe all of these services to all clients, and to external parties wishing to integrate with this API.

+We have natively implemented all of these services out of the box, so that your product can be deployed immediately without having to integrate with any 3rd party providers like: Okta, Auth0, IdentityServer, KeyCloak etc. This has been achieved like all other extensibility in the framework.

+The `IIdentityServerProvider` port defines all these extensibility points for all these services, and you can see that by default they are implemented by the `NativeIdentityServerProvider` implementation out of the box.
+This implementation stores all data securely in your local repositories.
+This port has been designed to make it very easy to plug in and replace any of these service with your own adapter to a preferred service of your choice, e.g., Okta, Auth0, IdentityServer, KeyCloak etc. That switch can be made at any time, as your business grows.

+For API-wide Authorization, we are minting our own JWT tokens using asymmetric key pair (RSA 256) digitally signatures.
+We are not encrypting the claims initially, these do not hold sensitive information at this point.
+We are storing standard claims like `sub` and `role`, and others specific to supporting tokens minted specifically for Open ID Connect specific flows.

-For Authorization, we are utilizing the minimal API "authorization policies" mechanism, and also defining dynamic policies based on static declarative configuration of APIs.
+For Authorization, we are utilizing the ASPNET minimal API "authorization policies" mechanism, and also defining dynamic policies based on static declarative configuration of APIs.

-In web clients, we will use (HTTPOnly) cookies to store JWT tokens (between the browser and the BEFFE), and will relay those JWTs to backend APIs via a reverse proxy.

-We will prevent those JWT tokens ever being seen by any JavaScript running in a browser, and go to extra lengths to guard against CSRF attacks.
+In web clients, we will use (HTTPOnly) cookies to store raw JWT tokens (between the browser and the BEFFE), and will relay those JWTs to backend APIs via a reverse proxy.
+We will prevent those JWT tokens ever being seen or stored by any JavaScript running in a browser, and go to extra lengths to guard against CSRF attacks, given that we are using cookies.

 ![Credential Authentication](../images/Authentication-Credentials.png)